Let’s explore your unconscious biases.

 Our biases are influenced by life experiences, things other people tell us, media portrayals, institutional influences amongst others.
 There is an overwhelming amount of information that comes to us at once.
 Brain researchers estimate the human mind takes in 11 million pieces of data per second through our senses.
 Our brains, however, can only consciously process 40 bits of information per second.
 Which means there is a lot of information left to our unconscious to filter through.
 And this is where our biases start sifting through and come to conclusions.

 Does filtering information with our biases make us bad people?
 No. However, being aware of some of our preferences will help us be more inclusive and increase employee engagement, customer loyalty, collaboration opportunities, and accelerate innovation for your organization or small business.

 What are Unconscious biases?

 Unconscious bias is a quick and often inaccurate judgement based on limited facts and our own life experiences.
-These judgements can give individuals and groups both unearned advantage and unearned disadvantage in life and the workplace.
+These judgements can give individuals and groups both unearned advantages and unearned disadvantages in life and the workplace.